Skip to main content

 One of the most memorable features of the 1895 version was the interpretation of the dual role, Odette/Odile, by Pierina Legnani, who beautifully conveyed the lyricism and drama required and had a remarkable ballet technique.
 The demanding feat of 32 fouettés were introduced to the “Black Swan” coda in Act III specifically for her!
 This is one of the most famous moments in ballet, as the dancer pirouettes on pointe apparently endlessly in a bid not just to impress the audience but to dazzle and seduce Prince Siegfried at the same time.

 During the 20th century, Swan Lake gained international popularity as Russian artists included it in their touring repertoire, most notably the renowned dancer Anna Pavlova.
 Serge Diaghilev’s Ballets Russes London production in 1911 remained popular for decades.
-It provided the inspiration for English National Ballet’s very first performance of Swan Lake, which Alicia Markova and Anton Dolin performed at the Gaumont State Theatre, Kilburn in 1949 and which featured only Act II.
+In turn, it provided the inspiration for English National Ballet’s very first performance of Swan Lake, which Alicia Markova and Anton Dolin performed at the Gaumont State Theatre, Kilburn in 1949 and which featured only Act II.

 ENB first performed the complete four act ballet in Verona in 1964.
 This June we will share Derek Deane’s in-the-round production, which is the ninth Swan Lake to be created for the Company.